adobe-rnd/mystique-playground/README.md

     cd ui && npm install
     ```

+1. Install the Chrome extension (optional):
+    - Open the Extension Management page by navigating to `chrome://extensions`.
+    - Enable Developer Mode by clicking the toggle switch next to Developer mode.
+    - Click the Load unpacked button and select the `ui` folder.

 ## Running the Application

 To start the proxy server and the UI, run the following command: